Kenta Imamiya

 Kenta Imamiya (今宮 健太, Imamiya Kenta) is a Japanese professional baseball shortstop for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+He has also played for the Japan national team.

 He is the Pacific League record holder for sacrifice bunts.
+He is a six-time NPB All-Star and has won seven Japan Series championships with the Hawks.

 Early baseball career

-Imamiya attended Meiho High School, pitcher-shortstop, hitting 62 home runs and throwing as hard as 154 km/h(96 mph).
-He participated in the 2nd grade spring the 80th Japanese High School Baseball Invitational Tournament, 3rd grade spring the 81st Japanese High School Baseball Invitational Tournament, and 3rd grade summer the 91st Japanese High School Baseball Championship as a Third baseman, Shortstop and Pitcher.
-And he pitched a 154km/h (95.69mph) fastball as a pitcher in the quarterfinals of 91st Japanese High School Baseball Championship against the Hanamaki Higashi High School's Yusei Kikuchi.
+Imamiya attended Meiho High School.
+He played pitcher and shortstop, hitting 62 home runs and throwing as hard as 154 km/h(96 mph).
+He participated in the 2nd grade spring the 80th Japanese High School Baseball Invitational Tournament, 3rd grade spring the 81st Japanese High School Baseball Invitational Tournament, and 3rd grade summer the 91st Japanese High School Baseball Championship as a third baseman, shortstop and pitcher.
+He pitched a 154km/h (95.69mph) fastball as a pitcher in the quarterfinals of 91st Japanese High School Baseball Championship against the Hanamaki Higashi High School's Yusei Kikuchi.

 Professional career

 The Fukuoka SoftBank Hawks drafted him in the first round in the 2009 Nippon Professional Baseball draft.